In this Article

 - It may help to keep the baby in a well-aired room or cool temperature, especially during summers.
 Heat and humidity may lead to the formation of a neck rash.

-- Resist the urge to over clad your baby in too many clothes or cover him with heavy blankets.
+- Resist the urge to over-dress your baby in too many clothes or cover him with heavy blankets.

 - Make it a point to dab away the baby’s drool or dribbled milk that may get collected in the skin folds of the baby’s neck to deter the appearance of a neck rash.